The Effect of Village-Based Schools in Afghanistan

 Enrollment and Academic Performance: The presence of a community-based school increased overall enrollment in formal schools by 42 percentage points and increased test scores by 0.5 standard deviations overall.
 Students attending community-based schools experienced an increase in test scores of 1.2 standard deviations.
 Distance proved particularly important for school enrollment, with enrollment rates falling by 16 percentage points and test scores by 0.19 standard deviations for every additional mile a child has to walk to school.

 Benefit to Girls: Benefits accrued disproportionately to girls.
 Their enrollment rates increased by 16.8 percentage points above those of boys and their overall average test scores increased by 0.25 standard deviations more.
-The test score effects on girls is the same as that for boys, implying that the larger impact on overall test scores is solely due to higher enrollment rates.
+The test score effects on girls are the same as that for boys, implying that the larger impact on overall test scores is solely due to higher enrollment rates.
 Girls were also more sensitive than boys to distance.
 The enrollment rate for girls fell by 19 percentage points per additional mile while boys’ enrollment only fell by 13 percentage points.
 Similarly, girls’ test scores fell by 0.24 standard deviations per additional mile while boys fell by 0.15 standard deviations.
 The net effect of these disproportionate impacts is that in the treatment group the enrollment gap between boys and girls was almost eliminated, falling from 21 percent to 4 percent, and the test score gap was reduced by a third after only a single year.

 This study showed that geographic proximity had a dramatic effect on children’s academic participation and performance and had tremendous potential for reducing existing gender disparities in rural areas.